Our Services

 Helpful Resources

-There are several factors to consider, including tick species, how long it was attached, your location, and evolving symptoms.
-See the complete removal steps, warning signs, and when to call a doctor below.
+Key factors that influence your risk include tick species, attachment time, your geographic location, and any evolving symptoms.
+Detailed removal steps, warning signs, and guidance on when to call a doctor are outlined below.

 Finding a tick on your skin can be unsettling.
 The good news is that most tick bites do not lead to disease.
 However, timing matters.
 The sooner you remove a tick properly, the lower your risk of infection.